gedeck/mistat-code-solutions/ModernStatistics/README.md

 - svglib
 - pydotplus

+The notebook [InstallPackages.ipynb](InstallPackages.ipynb) contains the pip command to install the required packages.
+Note that some of the packages may need to be pinned to specific versions.

-If you have a prolem with visualizing the decision tree or creating a network graph, follow the [installation instructions for graphviz in the dtreeviz github site](https://github.com/parrt/dtreeviz).
+If you have a problem with visualizing the decision tree or creating a network graph, follow the [installation instructions for graphviz in the dtreeviz github site](https://github.com/parrt/dtreeviz).
 On Windows, the problem is usually resolved by adding the path to the graphviz binaries to the PATH system variable.

 # Table of contents